 - Are the things you missed on the SAT more coachable than the things you missed on the ACT?

 - Was your lower score on the ACT purely an issue of timing, or was it something more substantive?

 After you have that feedback in-hand, you can thoughtfully choose which test is best for you.
 That said, if you decide to study for both, expect to put in about 15 percent additional prep time per week.

-However, you should know your options: Don't forget that there are more than a thousand colleges that are test-optional, and that number continues to grow every year.
-"There are also schools that are test-flexible – like NYU, Hamilton and Middlebury – which allow you to submit scores from other standardized tests, such as Subject Tests and APs, in lieu of the SAT or ACT," Norman adds.
+However, you should know your options: Don't forget that there are scores of colleges that are test-optional, and that number continues to grow every year.
+"There are also schools that are test-flexible – which allow you to submit scores from other standardized tests, such as Subject Tests and APs, in lieu of the SAT or ACT," Norman adds.